tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 Ask the students:

-* How might actually do this?
+* How might we actually do this?

   **Answer**: By importing the private key!